mscws/cws-caseworker-parent-portal/README.md

 ## Prototype Development
 ### Architecture
 Our architecture is based on HTML5, JavaScript (Angular.js) with a Java API (Dropwizard), Apache Tomcat 8.0 and mySQL database.

 ### Modern Open Source Technologies
+The Unisys team chose the following technologies for our Architecture for the Mississippi Vendor Challenge.
+We selected these tools for three reasons:
+1. Our team was familiar with these frameworks, libraries and components from work on previous engagements
+2. We prioritized the selection of open source tools over commericial products
+3. They provided the functions we needed in order to complete the challenge; For example, we leverage bootstrap for front-end development to complete a fully responsive design

 <a Name="Frameworks">

 #### All Open Source Solution Frameworks and Components with Version #